aFerreira27/Krowne-Base/docs/README.md

 ## Recent Updates

+- **AI-Powered Data Entry**: Implemented a new feature on the "New Product" page that allows users to upload a PDF specification sheet.
+A Genkit AI flow parses the document and automatically populates the form fields, including name, SKU, description, specifications, and relevant product tags.
+- **Product Tagging System**: Added a comprehensive tagging system to the product schema.
+Users can now add, remove, and filter products by tags, improving organization and searchability.
+- **UI Enhancements**: Added an "Add Product" button directly to the product listing page for quicker access.
+Updated product cards to display the product series and tags.
 - **Firebase Deployment Error**: Resolved a deployment error: `Could not read source directory` during Firebase App Hosting deploy.
 This was caused by a dangling symlink named `result` in the project root, likely created by the Nix environment or during Cloud SQL Proxy setup.
 The fix was to manually remove it using `rm result`.
 - **Favicon Conflict in Next.js**: Fixed an issue where the favicon wasn't displaying correctly.
 This was due to a conflicting file (likely `favicon.ico` or similar) in the `src/app` directory.
 Removing or renaming the file resolved the conflict with Next.js's automatic favicon handling.
 - **Local Development Script**: Added a `start_local.sh` script that automates launching both the Cloud SQL Proxy and the Next.js development server, streamlining local development and testing.